Main Content

 This property is read-only.

-Metrics for each class, specified as a table with C rows, where C is the number of classes in the instance segmentation.
-ClassMetrics has four columns, corresponding to these instance segmentation metrics:
+Metrics per class, specified as a table with C rows, where C is the number of classes in the instance segmentation.
+ClassMetrics has these columns, corresponding to these instance segmentation metrics:

 • mAP — Mean average precision calculated by averaging over all thresholds specified in the threshold argument for a class.